DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

 - Establish the neatest, cleanest way of unfolding our 3D model
-- Position its shell (or shells) in a way that optimises use of that 1x1 UV quadrant mentioned earlier - as wasted space is tantamount to wasted resolution and ultimately wasted resources in-engine
+- Position its shell (or shells) in a way that optimises use of that 1x1 UV quadrant (*U-DIM*) mentioned earlier - as wasted space is tantamount to wasted resolution and ultimately wasted resources in-engine
 - Doing these things in a way that results in zero texture distortion

 <br><br>